jonwis/app2app/README.md

 Layered on top of that is a "web request like" model on both ends, generating a request on one end and producing a response on the other.

+# Components

+This system is built in three parts:

+* Discovery of plugins via AppExtension in packaged manifests
+* Activation of plugins via COM's `CoCreate` and cross-process mechanisms
+* Invocation of plugin via IDispatch with a single parameter in and single parameter out

+On top of this, the `App2AppCore.dll` provides some semantic sugar:

+* An `IApp2AppConnection` channel that sends/recieves a `IPropertySet` asynchronously
+* An `IApp2AppHttpConnection` channel that sends `Windows.Web.Http.HttpRequestMessage`
+  and recieves `Windows.Web.Http.HttpResponseMessage`

+Note that you don't actually _need_ `app2appcore.dll` - all it provides is a nicer wrapper over the `AppExtension` type to identify services, and adapters to make working with `IDispatch` nicer for modern code.
+The `RawCaller` and `RawClient` project shows how to do this all-in-one without any code from `App2AppCore.dll`.

 # How to Experiment

 You can build this solution yourself and see how it works.
 You'll need VS2022 installed, along with the